jhrcook/ggasym/README.md

 install.packages("ggasym")
 ```

-You can download and install the latestest development version from the
+You can download and install the latest development version from the
 GitHub repo.

 ``` r